 These images from a clothing thrift store, for example, qualify as low-quality content on Instagram.

 From these photos, the audience might find it hard to visualize how the clothes would actually look on them.

 Xtractor Depot’s Elizabeth Weatherby emphasizes the importance of taking your time to craft content for your business’s Instagram page.
 “You shouldn’t post on IG if you’re in a rush,” Weatherby says.
 “If your photo is pixelated, if your caption isn’t worth it, save the post!
 It’s important to post with content, value, and purpose.
 Posting superfluous content, and low-quality content can sometimes give your audience the wrong impression.
 Keep it professional with high-quality photos, well-thought-out captions, and strategic posts!”

 How to fix: Prioritize posting beautiful visuals over trying to stick to your posting schedule.
-Take your photos near a natural source of light and edit them with good mobile applications like Adobe Photoshop and Snapseed.
+Take your photos near a natural source of light and edit them with good mobile applications like Adobe Photoshop and Snapseed or an online photo editor.
 The maximum dimensions for photos in the Instagram grid is 1080px X 1080px so when editing your photos, adjust their size in post-production to fit these dimensions.

 Below is the curated Instagram feed of a clothing brand, Paige Clothing.
 The images they post are high quality, visually appealing, and strategic.
 They also provide value to their audience by showing them the available pieces and how those pieces would look when worn.

 Hashtags are a major marketing element on Instagram.
 When used correctly, they can effectively promote your business so that customers who are interested in what you offer can find you easily.
 “Using hashtags on Instagram is definitely important in helping to grow your audience,” says Disco’s Benjamin Smith.
 “However, it is easy to go overboard with hashtags and dilute the ones that may actually help you grow.”